kermitt2/biblio-glutton/doc/Build-Databases.md

 4) (Optional) Loading the DOI to PMID and PMC ID mapping (as embedded LMDB)

-5) (Optional) Loading the Open Access information from an OpenAlex or Unpaywall snapshot as embedded LMDB
+5) (Optional) Loading the Open Access information from an OpenAlex snapshot as embedded LMDB

 6) (Very optional) Loading the ISTEX ID mapping as embedded LMDB